ArtsemiY/TomoBEAR-test/Tutorials.md

 `      "as_boxes": false`
 `  }`

+Everything else should be fine for now and the processing can be started.
+To run the tomoBEAR on the Ribosome data set you need to type in the following command in the command window of MATLAB

+* `runTomoBear("local", "/path/to/ribosome_empiar_10064_dynamo.json")`

+or if you are using a compiled version of tomoBEAR and have everything set up properly type in the following command on the command line from the tomoBEAR folder

+* `./run_tomoBEAR local /path/to/ribosome_empiar_10064_dynamo.json /path/to/defaults.json`

 Here comes the full JSON file to setup the processing pipeline in tomoBEAR and process the data